gentoo/tatt/README.md

 # All emerge runs in the generated scripts are automatically passed
 # the -1 option.
 Here you can specify additional options.
 # emergeopts="-v"

+# directory where logs of failed builds will be stored
+# the exact name of the log will be shown in the report file
+# buildlogdir="./tatt/logs"
 ```